w3f/Grants-Program/applications/dot-ring.md

 -   **Target Audience:** DotRing is aimed at developers, researchers, and tool builders engaged in implementing and testing cryptographic protocols.
 It benefits teams looking to compare implementations, perform cross-validation, or integrate advanced cryptographic techniques into their applications—all while contributing to the overall robustness of the ecosystem.

 -   **Need(s) Met:**
-    - Enhanced Security Through Diversity: Multiple implementations enable independent verification, ensuring that any vulnerability in one can be cross-checked against another.
+    - Security Through Diversity: Multiple implementations enable independent verification, ensuring that any vulnerability in one can be cross-checked against another.
     - Broader Adoption and Experimentation: By offering an alternative implementation, DotRing stimulates research and development in areas where reliance on a single language or platform might otherwise constrain progress.
     - Ecosystem Resilience: This additional implementation increases the diversity of available tools, reducing dependence on a singular technology stack and promoting a richer developer ecosystem.